Religion in Russia: Catholicism

 Catholicism was the religion of 140,000 Russian citizens, about 0.1% of the total population, in 2012.
 They are concentrated in Western Russia with numbers ranging between 0.1% and 0.7% in most of the federal subjects of that region.
 The number of "ethnic Catholics" in Russia, that is to say Poles and Germans, and smaller minorities, is continually declining due to deaths, emigration, and secularisation.
 At the same time there has been a discrete rise of ethnic Russian converts to the Catholic Church.

 The Archdiocese of Moscow administers the Latin Church of the Catholic Church in Russia.
 Further suffragan bishoprics exist in Irkutsk, Novosibirsk and Saratov.
 The Diocese of Irkutsk is in fact the largest Catholic bishopric on earth, covering an area of 9,960,000 squared kilometres.
 Almost all Russian Catholics are members of the Latin Church.
 However, the Catholic Church recognises the extremely small Russian Greek Catholic Church as a Byzantine Rite church sui juris ("of its own jurisdiction") in full communion with the Catholic Church.
+A small number of parishes and communities belonging to Armenian Catholic Church, Ukrainian Greek Catholic Church, and Belarusian Greek Catholic Church operate in Russia too.

 Catholic Church of the Immaculate Heart of the Blessed Virgin Mary in Kemerovo.

 Catholic Church of the Nativity in Magadan.

 Catholic Church of the Holy Trinity in Tobolsk.

 Catholic Church of the Exaltation of the Holy Cross in Kazan.